San Lorenzo de El Escorial: Festivals and traditions

 Chapel of the Virgen de Gracia, La Herrería.

-The people of San Lorenzo hold their feasts on August 10, the day of the feast of Saint Lawrence, the saint to which Philip II of Spain dedicated the El Escorial to and that, by extension, the municipality takes its name.
-This building was built to commemorate the victory of the Battle of St. Quentin, which took place on August 10, 1557.
+The people of San Lorenzo hold their feasts on 10 August, the feast of Saint Lawrence, from which the municipality takes its name and to whom Philip II of Spain dedicated El Escorial — the building was constructed to commemorate Battle of St. Quentin, which took place on 10 August 1557.

-The pilgrimage of Our Lady, Virgin of Grace is without a doubt the most important tradition of San Lorenzo de El Escorial.
-It occurs at the beginning of September among the religious masses in Spain.
-Since 1948 it has been declared tourist attractions by the community of Madrid.
+The pilgrimage of Our Lady, the Virgin of Grace, is undoubtedly the most important tradition in San Lorenzo de El Escorial.
+Held at the beginning of September, it is one of the most significant religious events in Spain and has been designated a tourist attraction by the Community of Madrid since 1948.

-Holy Week in San Lorenzo stands out as one of the great visual richnesses of the Guadarrameña region.
-At Christmastime, large crowds take to the streets to commemorate the Bethlehem nativity scene where Christ was born.
+Holy Week in San Lorenzo is an event in the Guadarrama region.
+At Christmastime, large crowds take to the streets to commemorate the Nativity of Christ in Bethlehem.

 Education

 There are 5 crèches (2 public and 3 private), 2 public primary schools, 1 Institute of secondary education and 3 private schools (with and without concert) in San Lorenzo de El Escorial, as well as 1 overseas centre and 1 university centre attached to the Complutense University (University Maria Cristina).